pcfx-devel/PC-FX_devcart/README.md

 edge of /OE, this can be as slow as 174ns after /OE.
 (My design targets have been to keep this turnaround time below 150ns).

 The RP2040 has two CPU cores, and very fast GPIO access.
-It seemed possible to emply one CPU core to deal with external access to the memory - emulating a SRAM bus interface - and for the other CPU core to be used as a supervisor, allowing USB commands to read/write this memory, downloading programs and preparing them to be booted from.
+It seemed possible to employ one CPU core to deal with external access to the memory - emulating a SRAM bus interface - and for the other CPU core to be used as a supervisor, allowing USB commands to read/write this memory, downloading programs and preparing them to be booted from.